 In Patient School Services

-Highly qualified teachers, art therapists, music therapists, and other related service personnel will work with your child's home school division to keep him or her up to date and on track with schoolwork while in their in-patient hospital stay.
+Highly qualified teachers, art therapists, music therapists, and other related service personnel will work with your child's home school division to keep him or her up to date and on track with schoolwork during their in-patient hospital stay.
 We work with students from all over the world in staying current with school, navigating the medical and school connection, and evaluating students to ensure success after leaving the hospital.
 We have access to online educational software and systems to keep them connected and learning while in the hospital.
 All credit and grades earned through participating in the Hospital Education Program are transferred back to your home school division and counted as credit.
-In-patient admissions can be at the Children's Hospital of Richmond Downtown Campus, Sheltering Arms Rehabilitation Hospital, or the Brook Road Transitional Care Hospital.
+In-patient admissions can be at the Children's Hospital of Richmond Wonder Tower Campus, Sheltering Arms Rehabilitation Hospital Campus, or the Brook Road Transitional Care Hospital Campus.

 Out Patient Educational Consultation Services